Pr0mi5e/electron-vue/README.md

-# vue-electron
+# electron-vue
-this is a vue-electron demo
+this is a electron-vue demo